 CS/HN10 Do not use Hungarian notation (i.e., do not encode the type of a variable in its name) in .NET.

-Case Sensitivity

-CS/CS10 Do not assume that all programming languages are case sensitive.

 Constants

 CS/CST10 Do use constant fields for constants that will never change.
 The compiler burns the values of const fields directly into calling code.
 Therefore const values can never be changed without the risk of breaking compatibility.